Force over Distance: Chapter 21

 //Stay with me as long as you can,// Rush projected.

 The scientist surged to his feet.
-He stepped forward, and reached for Eli’s shoulder.
-He pulled the kid back and pushed him in Chloe’s direction as he took his place, firing a sustained burst down the corridor like he did it every damned day of his life.
+He stepped forward, reached for Eli’s shoulder, hauled the kid back, and pushed him in Chloe’s direction.
+He took Eli’s place, firing a sustained burst down the corridor like he did it every damned day of his life.

 Young had misjudged the man.
 For years.
 Since day one.
 He’d known it for a while.
 But there was no denying it now.

-Around the them, and along the path to the shuttle, the dim embers of the emergency lights flickered, as though trying, with whatever they had left, to light the way.
+Around them, along the path to the shuttle, the dim embers of the emergency lights flickered, as though trying, with whatever they had left, to light the way.

-Young tried to hold onto consciousness, but sensation faded first, and then sight.
+Young fought to hold onto his consciousness, but sensation faded, then sight.

 “Night’s coming,” his brother whispers, standing at the window, looking at the sky.